Curling-Seattle/drupal9gcc/INSTALL.md

 `No security vulnerability advisories found` like the previous composer command did.

-Open a browswer window to see the Drupal website, http://localhost:8999.
+Open a browser window to see the Drupal website, http://localhost:8999.

 8. Connect the database